— Sherry Anderson

 Ruby K Award

-Honor Kiwanians who recruit five or more new members during their Kiwanis career with a Ruby K Award, free of charge.
+Honor Kiwanians who invite five or more new members during their Kiwanis career with a Ruby K Award, free of charge.
 Ruby K pins recognize members for inviting new members—from five to 100 people.
 (Further Ruby K awards are given for multiples of 25 over 100.)
 The award is cumulative, so previous recipients are eligible for a new Ruby K when they invite additional members.

 Kiwanis International gives “distinguished member” awards to Kiwanians who meet established criteria that demonstrate special dedication to service, membership strength and Kiwanis education.
 Distinguished members receive a lapel pin and special recognition at the Kiwanis International convention.
-These awards also recognize exemplary clubs and divisions.

 Thank a member who has demonstrated exemplary commitment to the Objects and objectives of Kiwanis International with life member status.
 A gold-tone membership card, desktop award, distinctive lapel pin and lifelong exemption from Kiwanis International dues are some of the ways life members are honored.